mkostrun/UBASIC-PLUS/README.md

 Some channels may not be available.

+*Command Line Interface* to uBasic-Plus

+Besides interpreter CLI is provided that supports the following commands:

+- *prog*

+  The CLI enters the line input mode.
+Everything entered on the serial port is considered as a sequential line in the script.

+- *run*

+  The CLI executes what ever has been assembled from multiple inputs as a BASIC script.

+- *cat*

+  Print the script that has been assembed so far.

+- *save*

+  exit the *prog* mode.

+- *edit*

+  enter the *prog* mode.
+Subsequent lines of input will be attached to already existing script.

+- *demo N*

+  execute demo script number N.

+- If in *prog* mode, every typed line is added to the script until *save* or *run* is executed.

+- If not in *prog* mode, every typed line is executed as its own script, but the uBasic-Plus internal storage is not erased in between the executions.

 The uBasic-Plus comprise of six files config.h, fixedptc.h, tokenizer.c,
 tokenizer.h, ubasic.c  and  ubasic.h.
 As an example implementation of the hardware related functions (random number generation,